kitesi/scoped-sort/website/src/routes/(doc-style)/examples/+page.md

 ## Section Seperator HTML

 This in example which show's the possibilities of section-seperator.

-Note this has a selection in the content which excludes the first and last line (working on styling line highlights).
+Note: the content actually being sorted is highlighted, the unhighlighted lines are just there for visual aid.

-- `section-seperator` = `/^ {4}<div/`
+- `section-seperator` = `/^\t<div/`

 <div class="pre-container">